marciot/retroweb-vintage-computer-museum/README.md

 emulators and disk files are not included.

-This framework has been written generally enough that it may be modified for use by any JavaScript emulator and the currrent release comes with support for the following emulators:
+This framework has been written generally enough that it may be modified for use by any JavaScript emulator.
+The currrent release comes with the following emulators:

 * PCE (http://www.hampa.ch/pce)
+	* Apple Macintosh Plus
+	* IBM PC Model 5150 and 516o
+	* Regnecentralen RC759 Piccoline
 * JSMESS (http://jsmess.textfiles.com)
+	* Apple //e
+	* Commodore 64
+	* Tandy TRS-80 Model I
 * Scripted AMIGA Emulator (http://scriptedamigaemulator.net)
+	* Commodore Amiga 500

 ## Highlights of this framework: